arnav123098/sonoro/README.md

 ```

 Just head to http://localhost:5173 in your browser to use it.
-For starters, you can try chatting with A-chan, the default character.

 You have to use your own API keys for the providers you'll be using for LLM, STT, TTS (only Kyutai Pocket TTS works for now) and for Tavily and ScraperAPI for web search and scraping tool.
 Personally, I've tested it with Groq (free tier btw).

-Recommended LLM for best experience: Llama 70B or a Qwen 27B
+Recommended LLM: Qwen 27B

-Or create a directory for your character in project/characters and get the models and voicelines in there.
-(ps: i'll make a guide soon! i promise...)
+(ps: i still have to work on the sys prompt. so don't worry. the characters are gonna sound more natural in the future!)

+For starters, you can try chatting with A-chan, the default character.

 As an example, I have Yinlin from Wuthering Waves in my sonoro.